Overview

 Step 2: Prepare the signed_payload string

-You achieve this by concatenating:
+You achieve this by concatenating the following in this exact order:

-The timestamp (as a string) The character .
-The actual JSON payload (i.e., the request’s body)
+3. The actual JSON payload (i.e. the request’s body)

 Step 3: Determine the expected signature

 Compute an HMAC with the SHA256 hash function.
-Use the endpoint’s signing secret as the key, and use the signed_payload string as the message.
+Use the endpoint’s Signature Secret as the key, and use the aforesaid concatenated string as the message.

 Step 4: Compare signatures

-Compare the signature(s) in the header to the expected signature.
-If a signature matches, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.
+Additionally, you may compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 To protect against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.